FrancoisCarouge/Tree/README.md

 Tree data structure for C++: non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.

+The design tradeoffs are influenced by the Standard Template Library (STL) principles and the C++ Core Guidelines.
+The project uses C++20 features.

 ## Information Tree

 | Leaf | Value |